How to Grow and Care for Weeping Fig Plants (Ficus benjamina)

 ‘Reginald’ was initially a happy accident, emerging after a grower named Reginald Deroose discovered a mutation on an ‘Exotica’ plant in Belgium, in 1986.

-Leaves growing on the interior and plants kept in darker locations tend to be primarily dark green, while mature leaves and plants exposed to bright light are more yellow.
+Plants kept in darker locations tend to be primarily dark green, while mature leaves and plants exposed to bright light are more yellow.

 This is a standard-sized weeping fig, so expect it to reach around six feet tall indoors.